 - First you need to gain access to the underside of your lid by tilting the upper half of your Gardyn down (no screwdriver needed!):

 - Once you can access the underside of your Gardyn's lid, gently wipe off the water level sensor, shown below, with water only, then dry.

 Lids vary slightly depending on Gardyn model.

-- If you're preparing to start fresh with a new generation of plants on your Gardyn and discarding all of your existing plants, fill your tank with 5 gallons of water only (no plant food).
+- If you're preparing to start fresh with a new generation of plants on your Gardyn and discarding all of your existing plants, fill your tank with 3 gallons of water only (no plant food) and reset your SOW Date in the app.
 If you're returning mature plants to your Gardyn, add 5 gallons of water with 1/2 teaspoon of dissolved plant food per gallon.

 Your plants should thrive in your newly cleaned Gardyn.
 To help keep your device shining from the inside out and prevent new growth, we recommend adding our plant-based water treatment solution, HydroBoost, to your Gardyn, so you can skip Light Cleaning altogether and reduce the need for a Deep Clean in the future!
 Learn more about HydroBoost here.